BIOL275-MSUM/eda-brettvetter/README.md

 Effects of Housing Problems and Home Life on Overall Health
 ================
+Brett Vetter, Dr. Chris Merkord

 ## Abstract

 Often times when people think of public health, the home you live in does not come to mind.
 But many people all over the country and in Minnesota have severe housing problems.
-A home with severe housing problems are households with at least one of four housing problems: overcrowding, high housing costs, lack of kitchen facilities, or lack of plumbing facilities.
+Homes with severe housing problems are households with at least one of four housing problems: overcrowding, high housing costs, lack of kitchen facilities, or lack of plumbing facilities.
 These things affect your everyday life and tend to